Formerly the Theater Tech Program

 Filling the Need

 According to the Maryland Department of Labor, Licensing, and Regulation, over 47,000 jobs will be available in arts and media-related occupations between 2010 and 2020.
-More than 6,000 of these jobs are directly related to the skills participants gain through TTP.
+More than 6,000 of these jobs are directly related to the skills participants gain through CreativeWorks.
 Specifically, these include jobs as technicians, multi-media artists, graphic designers, lighting, audio and video equipment technicians, camera operators, and special event managers.
-TTP not only introduces participants to these careers but prepares them for entry-level positions and encourages them to pursue post-secondary opportunities in these industries.
+CreativeWorks not only introduces participants to these careers but prepares them for entry-level positions and encourages them to pursue post-secondary opportunities in these industries.